davidtaing/property-management/README.md

 # Property Management

-This project is a full-stack property management application designed to streamline the processes of managing rental properties, tenants, leases, and maintenance requests.
+This project is a full-stack property management application designed to streamline the processes of managing rental properties, tenants, leases.
 It aims to provide property managers with a centralized, user-friendly platform for handling day-to-day operations efficiently.

 ## Features (Planned)
 - RESTful API for property, tenant, and lease management